 This can make our development periods very long; so we tend to be working on multiple projects.
 Twice a year, as part of our ongoing practice, we do a creative exercise that we call ‘The Thirty’.

-It’s essentially the two of us talking through a list of 30 projects that we feel are current or somehow fascinating.
-They may be as well-formed as an ongoing touring show, or as nebulous as a phrase we simply like as a title.
-It’s a tactic for forcing us to keep difficult ideas on the table, hopefully ensuring that strong ideas – be they very ambitious, or impossible, or small, or troublesome – never get left behind.
+It’s essentially the two of us talking through a list of 30 ideas that we feel are current or somehow fascinating.
+They might be as broad as an area of research, or as well-formed as an ongoing touring show, or as nebulous as a phrase we simply like as a title.
+It’s a tactic for forcing us to keep difficult ideas on the table, ensuring that strong ideas – be they very ambitious, or impossible, or small, or troublesome – never get left behind.